Low-scale leptogenesis and dark matter in a three-loop radiative seesaw model: INTRODUCTION

 In this paper, we focus on the radiative seesaw model proposed by Krauss, Nasri, and Trodden~\cite{Krauss:2002px} (often called the KNT model), where tiny neutrino masses are generated via three-loop diagrams.
-To forbid the tree-level contribution to neutrino masses, a $Z_2$ symmetry is introduced under which the right-handed neutrinos and a charged scalar $S_2$ are odd.
+To forbid the tree-level contribution to neutrino masses, a $Z_2$ symmetry is introduced under which the right-handed neutrinos and a charged scalar $S_2$ is odd.
 Therefore, the lightest right-handed neutrino can be a candidate for the DM.
 The phenomenology of the KNT model has been studied in Refs.~\cite{Cheung:2004xm,Ahriche:2013zwa,Chowdhury:2018nhd,Cepedello:2020lul,Irie:2021obo,Seto:2022ebh}.
 In our previous work~\cite{Seto:2022ebh}, we have found that the KNT model is severely constrained for the inverted neutrino-mass ordering case by the experiments searching for the lepton flavor violation (LFV).
+A model proposed by Ma~\cite{Ma:2006km} (sometimes called the scotogenic model) also shares properties that neutrino masses are radiatively generated at the one-loop level and possess a dark matter candidate.
+From the viewpoint of the philosophy of radiative generation of neutrino mass, the KNT model would be more appealing than Ma's scotogenic model with a TeV scale mass of extra scalars that need a small scalar quartic coupling $\mathcal{O}(10^{-5})$ besides the one-loop suppression factor that is not enough to reduce neutrino masses down to sub-eV scale.
+Phenomenologically, the DM in the KNT model is a Majorana right-handed neutrino, while that in the scotogenic model is the scalar in a heavier inert doublet Higgs doublet.\footnote{The case of the lightest right-handed neutrino dark matter is hardly compatible with various experimental results and theoretical consistency~\cite{Lindner:2016kqk} or needs fine-tuned mass spectrum so that co-annihilation works~\cite{Suematsu:2009ww}.} There are different dark matter phenomenology.